Elsie19/Neon-Blood/README.md

 # Neon-Blood
-A universal theme so you don't have to use your computer un-unified.
+A universal theme so you don't have to use your computer with colorschemes every which way.
 I hope to make a theme available for everything you could want!

 ### [Sreenshots](https://github.com/Henryws/Neon-Blood/blob/master/screenshots/README.md#alacritty)